 Cost of sales.
-Cost of sales was \$0.7 million in both periods.
-Cost of sales in the first quarter of 2019 consists primarily of the cost of products implanted and unabsorbed production costs.
-In the first quarter of 2018, the cost of sales included approximately \$0.8 million for the cost of products implanted and unabsorbed production costs less an adjustment of \$0.1 million for a reduction in the reserve for excess inventory.
+Cost of sales was \$0.9 million in the second quarter of 2019 as compared to \$0.8 million in the second quarter of 2018.
+Cost of sales in the second quarter of 2019 consists primarily of the cost of products implanted of \$0.3 million and unabsorbed production costs of \$0.6 million.
+In the second quarter of 2018, the cost of sales included approximately \$0.6 million for the cost of products implanted and unabsorbed production costs plus an adjustment of \$0.2 million for an increase in the reserve for excess inventory.
 We expect to record cost of sales for any remaining Argus II inventory that we sell and a majority of our expenses related to our production capabilities and fixed overhead to be reported as research and development expense in future periods.